 Stuff to scroll:

-- Bankable Facts (Instagram): BankableFacts on IG is run by a travel nurse that teaches investing basics to millennials and Gen Z. She does educational TikTok/Reel style skits on money.
+- Bankable Facts (Instagram): BankableFacts on IG is run by a travel respiratory therapist that teaches investing basics to millennials and Gen Z. She does educational TikTok/Reel style skits on money.
 You know, all that “young tech stuff” I can’t figure out.
 Seriously though, she makes learning about investing palatable and entertaining.